The history of mental health treatment in relation to the LGBTQIA+ community

 First Recorded Instances

-Many ancient societies, such as Greek and Roman, have catalogued homoerotic relationships between the same sex.
+Many ancient societies, such as Greek and Roman, have cataloged homoerotic relationships between the same sex.
 Scholars have speculated for decades over relationships between these ancient heroes, but the first recorded Anglo-American laws against homosexuality date back to the 1500s.
 Based on the Old Testament, England considered same-sex union and queerness as amoral and criminalized all sex acts that were not performed solely for reproduction.
-Until the 19th century, homosexuality was referred to as a "crime against nature," which obviously made it extremely hard to live as a member of the LGBTQ+ community during those times.
+Until the 19th century, homosexuality was referred to as a "crime against nature," which obviously made it extremely hard to live as a member of the LGBTQIA+ community during those times.
 However, this does not mean that they did not exist and persevere despite society's harsh circumstances.

 Official Mental Illness Diagnosis

 In the 19th century, homosexuality, or "sexual inversion," was studied through a more medical lens.
 Psychologists, scientists, and doctors alike undertook attempting to understand how and why same-sex attraction occurred biologically.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) classified homosexuality as a litany of different ailments throughout its iterations.
 The classification transformed from paraphilia, to sexual orientation disturbance, to ego-dystonic homosexuality.
 No matter what it was called, it was clear that homosexuality was the "Other" both spiritually and scientifically.
 Behavior was scrutinized, brains were studied, and patients were dehumanized while looking for solutions.